 The Company has evaluated the effect of the adoption of the Amendment on its financial statements, and as of the date of the approval of the financial statements, the Company believes that it will not apply the Amendment.
-Accordingly, the Company has not adjusted its deferred tax balances as of December 31, 2013.
-The Company's may change its position in the future.
+Accordingly, the Company has not adjusted its deferred tax balances as of December 31, 2014.
+The Company may change its position in the future.

 - b.
 Tax rates applicable to the Group: - 1.
-The Israeli corporate tax rate was 24% in 2011 and 25% in 2012 and 2013.
+The Israeli corporate tax rate was 25% in 2012 and 2013, and 26.5% in 2014.